-Bullying and harassment training: the problems
+Bullying and harassment training: the problems.

 Interactive drama has proved to be an effective means of training to reduce the incidence of bullying and harassment in the workplace.
-At Nelson Training we were approached by a county fire service as an industrial tribunal had mandated that all staff members receive bullying and harassment training.
+Some years ago, at Nelson Training we were approached by a county fire service as an industrial tribunal had mandated that all staff members receive bullying and harassment training.
 Fire services are predominantly male organisations and there is a strong banter culture.
 Many organisations such as the fire, police and armed services have a banter culture and many people working in these organisations are unclear where the border line between banter and harassment starts.

 Training people in any aspect of bullying and harassment is difficult.
 Many people who work in uniformed organisations are unhappy with sitting in a training room for a few hours.
 They are unlikely to respond favourably to an extended PowerPoint session.
 In addition, when training a subject such as bullying and harassment, there are additional difficulties in that people do not believe it applies to them personally (even if it does!) and they also resent being ‘sent’.

-We have found another problem with bullying and harassment training, from our experience of this training at NHS trusts, in that many managers are unclear as to where the line should be drawn between acceptable strong performance management and bullying behaviour.
+We have found another problem with bullying and harassment training, from our experience of this training at NHS Trusts, in that many managers are unclear as to where the line should be drawn between acceptable strong performance management and bullying behaviour.
 Many people came into the NHS as members of the medical profession and now find themselves in a supervisory management position having received no training in managing people.

 Victims of bullying or harassment also frequently flounder in deciding how to deal with the situation, with the result that many cases end up following a formal route that could have been avoided had they only known how the situation could be resolved informally.